PM Modi prays in TN's Sri Rangam temple | Politics

 - India

-Prime Minister Narendra Modi on Saturday worshipped in the Sri Ranganathaswamy temple at Sri Rangam here.
-He wore traditional Tamil attire during his visit to this ancient shrine in Tamil Nadu.
+Prime Minister Narendra Modi on Saturday worshipped in the Sri Ranganathaswamy temple at Sri Rangam here, an ancient shrine linked to the Ramayana, and listened to 'Kamba' Ramayana recitation by scholars.

-During his visit, Modi wore a spotless 'veshti' (dhothi) and an angawastram (a shawl) and prayed with folded hands in the Lord Vishnu temple.
-He took blessings from the temple elephant after feeding it.
+Modi, the first Prime Minister to visit the temple, wore a spotless 'veshti' (dhothi) and an angawastram (a shawl) and prayed with folded hands in the Lord Vishnu temple.
+On his arrival, he was accorded a ceremonial 'poorna kumbha' welcome amid Vedic chanting by priests.

 Modi prayed to Sri Ranganathaswamy and he was blessed with 'Sadari' (Crown, symbolising Lord Vishnu's blessings) by temple priests.